The DOM API, which is provided by the browser to lets JavaScript

 The web console of the browser provides a command line to try out JavaScript programs and explore the DOM.
 In Firefox, you can open the console with CTRL-SHIFT-K or under Tools -> Web Developer -> Web Console.
 In the console you can enter JavaScript code that is then executed (aka evaluated) by the JavaScript engine in the browser.

-To try it out, open the web console and type the following commands:
+open the web console and type in the commands below

 1+2*3